QuentinFarizon/projecteuler_solutions/README.md

-### Some solutions of the Project Euler challenges
+## Solutions to some of the Project Euler challenges

 This repository contains some solutions I implemented to various Project Euler challenges.